 The Current State of Affiliate Marketing

-Before we get into the trends and pitfalls, let’s examine the current state of affiliate marketing by painting a picture with several important statistics.
+Before diving into trends and pitfalls, let’s look at the current state of affiliate marketing with key statistics.

 Enhanced by Email Marketing

 Affiliate marketing is now neck and neck with email marketing in driving e-commerce orders.

 In 2023, it even surpassed email marketing.

 Despite this, affiliate and email marketing aren’t competing; they’re complementary.

 This statistic highlights affiliate marketing’s growth, but combining it with email marketing yields the best results.

 74% of US shoppers visit two or three non-retail websites for research before purchasing, with 16% visiting four or more websites (Source: Rakuten and Forrester).